alirezasalemi7/PR-RAG/README.md

 # Inference with P&R

-To run P&R, you need to do the following steps:
+To run P&R, follow these steps:

 ## Generating plan for answering the query

 In this step, we use the planner model to generate a diverse set of plans.
-You can use the following script for this:
+To do this, run the following script:

 ```shell
 python plan_queries.py \